-They say that when the Spanish armada conquered Lake Titicaca – between Peru and Bolivia – locals hid their gold into the lake’s deep waters and since then it has never been found.
-But I believe the true treasures this land has to offer are hidden into the locals’ smiles and their kind manners.
+They say that when the Spanish Armada reached Lake Titicaca — between Peru and Bolivia — locals hid their gold deep beneath its blue waters.
+The treasure has never been found.
+But after visiting, I believe the real treasures of this land aren’t made of gold at all — they’re hidden in the smiles of its people and the warmth of their hearts.

-While I was in Taquile Island I have been Dina’s family guest and they made me feel as one of them.
-Her house is in the middle of cornfields, between the desolated main square and the lake’s waters.
-While we were preparing dinner, Dina told me that the house has been built in less than a month.
-They also build a bathroom outside, digging a hole in the field.
+On Taquile Island, I stayed with Dina’s family, who welcomed me as one of their own.
+Their home stands in the middle of cornfields, halfway between the quiet main square and the shining lake.
+While preparing dinner, Dina told me proudly that their house had been built in less than a month.
+The family even dug a small hole in the field to make an outdoor bathroom.

 While cooking together the usual supa de papas with vegetables, we used to share some good memories.
 My slow way of peeling the potatoes got some attention among the guests, who were commenting in quechua, their local language.
 I understood and we all had laugh, breaking every linguistic barrier.
 That’s when I decided to lend my camera to little Natalia, 12 years old, whose attention was caught by the LCD camera screen.
 After a brief explanation regarding the principles of photography, the little girl was completely in charge of the camera, shooting with care for every detail and appreciating every shot.
 Coming from the “quick shutter speed society”, this behaviour caught my attention.